AUTISM - A CASE HISTORY

 increased five times to 0.01 on the second test.
 This is still very low reading.

-as they are mobilized from storage sites deep within the body.
-Time will tell if Joey will start to
+mobilized from storage sites deep within the body.
+Time will tell if Joey will start to eliminate more mercury

-it is clear that other toxic minerals such as lead and aluminum, or vital
+is clear that other toxic minerals such as lead and aluminum, or vital minerals

-minerals in excess including manganese and iron, probably played important
+in excess including manganese and iron, probably played important roles in his

-Deficiencies in vital minerals such as zinc also most likely contributed
+in vital minerals such as zinc also most likely contributed to JoeyÕs symptoms.

 In our experience, it is usually